 ***The DSP deadline has been extended to Sunday, June 7th 2020***

 **Edit from Forestry 101: In light of the current pandemic, the Writing Program has changed the DSP task: you will no longer be expected to complete a reading and writing task as stated in the Forestry 101 online handbook.
 Instead, we ask that you respond as thoughtfully as possible to the list of questions based on your previous writing experiences in high school.

-For questions about the DSP process, please call 336-758-6126 or email firstname.lastname@example.org
+For questions about the DSP process beginning May 27, please email firstname.lastname@example.org.

 WFU DSP in more detail:

 At Wake Forest University, all students must satisfy the first-year writing requirement by taking (or exempting) WRI 111.
 Some of you may wish to take an extra writing class, before taking WRI 111.
 Some may wish to take a writing class beyond WRI 111, whether you have exempted WRI 111 or not.
 You have the opportunity to decide which first writing course is most appropriate for you, and the DSP process is designed to help you reflect on that decision.
 The answers you provide to the reflective questions are not used to evaluate you or place you in a course.
 Rather, the DSP process invites you to reflect on your preparedness for college-level writing.